papr8ka/-lwjgl-basics-wiki/LibGDX-Brightness-&-Contrast.md

 If we are using the programmable pipeline, the above solution would not be possible.
 You could use multiple draw calls with a particular blend mode, but that may get expensive.
 This is where shaders come into use.

-Here is another one that allows you to modify brightness and contrast.

 ShaderBatch.java
 https://gist.github.com/4255544

+This implementation allows you to change brightness and contrast.
 You might use it like so:
 ```java
 ... create ...
 		shaderBatch = new ShaderBatch(100); //tweak your size to minimize memory waste